unboxed/unboxed.co/source/blog/2016-01-15-lift-digital.md

 # What LifT does for small businesses
 - Gets your invoice financed cash into your bank faster – reduces a 30 days approval process down to 5 working days
 - Makes the cost effective option of invoice financing quick and easy to access
-- Eliminates day to day admin
+- Eliminates day-to-day admin
 - Eliminates errors
 - Simplifies month end<br/>
 <br/>